This post may contain affiliate links. Please see my disclosure policy for more details.

 During the prison period, the Aboriginal prisoners constructed heritage buildings, lighthouses and, after the prison closed in 1904, the roads.

 It was definitely a few degrees colder on the island than in Perth when I visited in springtime!
-On our first few days the wind was absolutely bitter (we were seriously bracing ourselves at Rottofest until the sun moved onto us), and it was so strong during our bike ride that we were almost rolling backwards at times!
+On our first few days the wind was absolutely bitter, and it was so strong during our bike ride that we were almost rolling backwards at times!

 The final day, however, was warm enough to sunbathe on the beach.
 Just be aware that if you’re not yet into summer it might be chillier than expected!